 Whether it’s a new school year or you’re just trying to get your family and life admin organized, 1Password is the perfect way to help get you and your loved ones on track.

-When you’re less worried about keeping track of all the little things you’re always trying to stay on top of, you can take more time to focus on what matters most – like quality time, special moments, and the well being of your family.
+When you’re less worried about keeping track of all the little things you’re always trying to stay on top of, you can take more time to focus on what matters most – like quality time, memorable moments, and the well-being of your family.